Aquatic Species Collection Workshops

 The workshop is available to certified Florida teachers and/or eligible employees of educational centers (see below).

 To signup for a workshop, click on the appointment in the ASCW calendar to see its details.
-Signup procedures can vary depending on the facilitator/organization offering the workshop.
-Contact the ASCW Facilitator listed in the notes section to make your registration.
+Signup for a workshop using the RegOnline link listed in the appointment.
+Contact the ASCW Facilitator listed in the notes section if you have questions about online registration.

 The Collection Workshop is $25

 This fee includes training, a collection certificate, a complimentary membership to FMSEA, and digtial access to workshop materials and resources.
-The fee may be paid at the workshop in cash, or with a check made out to FMSEA.
-Those paying via purchase order after the workshop must bring a copy of the PO to the workshop as proof of pending payment.
+The fee may be paid using the online registration link included in the calendar event.
+Those paying via purchase order must bring a copy of the PO to the workshop as proof of pending payment.
 For those needing FMSEA vendor information, contact your facilitator.

 Beginning in 1996, FMSEA and The Florida Fish and Wildlife Conservation Commission (formerly DEP) began a partnership to develop and implement an aquatic species collection workshop for educators.
 The first workshop and facilitator training session was conducted at the April 1997 FMSEA conference.